Mean Creek

-Mean Creek is a 2004 American coming-of-age psychological drama film written and directed by Jacob Aaron Estes and starring Rory Culkin, Ryan Kelley, Scott Mechlowicz, Trevor Morgan, Josh Peck, and Carly Schroeder.
+Mean Creek is a 2004 American coming-of-age psychological drama film written and directed by Jacob Aaron Estes and starring Rory Culkin, Ryan Kelley, Scott Mechlowicz, Trevor Morgan, Josh Peck and Carly Schroeder.
 The film is about a group of teenagers in a small Oregon town who devise a plan to get revenge on an overweight, troubled bully during a boating trip.
 When their plan goes too far, they have to face unexpected consequences.
-It was produced by Susan Johnson, Rick Rosenthal, and Hagai Shaham.
+It was produced by Susan Johnson, Rick Rosenthal and Hagai Shaham.

-The film premiered at the Sundance Film Festival on January 15, 2004, and was later screened at the Cannes Film Festival on May 14, 2004.
-It was then given a limited release in major US cities on August 20, 2004, mostly playing at art house theaters.
+The film premiered at the Sundance Film Festival on January 15, 2004, and was screened at the Cannes Film Festival on May 14, 2004.
+It was given a limited release in major US cities on August 20, 2004, playing mostly at art house theaters.
+The film marks the first collaboration between Kelley and Schroeder (the second being in Prayers for Bobby in 2009).